Air Emissions Management

 The DS Division annually inspects chemical substance emissions.
 We inspect and closely manage the volume of chemicals emitted into the environment (air, water, and soil), including those contained in wastewater and solid wastes.

-The amount of chemical substances used increased 5.2 times in 2011 compared to 2001.
-However, through continuous investment in air pollution prevention facilities and process improvements, environmental emissions decreased by a staggering 51% during the same period.
+The amount of chemical substances used increased 7.3 times in 2012, as compared to 2001.
+However, through continuous investment in air pollution prevention facilities and process improvements, environmental emissions decreased by a staggering 24% during the same period.

 Signatory to Voluntary Agreement